Krhefley/freecodecamp/README.md

 # freecodecamp
-A repo of all the code I've written for Free Code Camp
+In progress: Migrating all my code from Free Code Camp into a github repo.